maskentir/qontalk/ISSUE_TEMPLATE.md

+# 🐛 Issue Template 🐛

-### Issue Description
+## Issue Description

-Please provide a brief description of the issue you are facing or the feature you'd like to request.
+📝 Please provide a brief description of the issue you are facing or the feature you'd like to request.

-### Expected Behavior
+## Expected Behavior

-Explain what you expected to happen.
+💡 Explain what you expected to happen.

-### Actual Behavior
+## Actual Behavior

-Explain what is currently happening.
+🚫 Explain what is currently happening.

-### Steps to Reproduce (if applicable)
+## Steps to Reproduce (if applicable)

-Provide steps to reproduce the issue.
+🔍 Provide steps to reproduce the issue.

-### Screenshots or Logs (if applicable)
+## Screenshots or Logs (if applicable)

-If applicable, include screenshots or logs that help illustrate the issue.
+📷 If applicable, include screenshots or logs that help illustrate the issue.

-### Environment
+## Environment

+🔧

-- OS: [e.g., Windows 10, macOS 11, Linux (Ubuntu)]
+- **OS**: [e.g., Windows 10, macOS 11, Linux (Ubuntu)]
-- Go Version: [e.g., 1.17]
+- **Go Version**: [e.g., 1.17]
-- Package Version: [e.g., v0.1.0]
+- **Package Version**: [e.g., v0.1.0]

-### Additional Information
+## Additional Information

-Any additional information that might be helpful in understanding the issue.
+ℹ️ Any additional information that might be helpful in understanding the issue.

 By submitting this issue, you agree to abide by the project's [Code of Conduct](CODE_OF_CONDUCT.md).